 Facts about Pemaquid Point Light

 Check out their official web site with a webcam that updates every 5 minutes, http://www.pemaquidpoint.org/wc.php.
-This lighthouse was chosen to represent Maine in the U.S. mint’s state quarter collection in 2003.
-The light is a fully functional, Coast Guard operated, navigation aid that flashes a single white flash every 6 seconds.
-The beacon that shines from this tower can be seen 14 nautical miles out to sea.
+This lighthouse, chosen to represent Maine in the U.S. mint’s state quarter collection in 2003 has a fully functional light.
+Operated by the Coast Guard as a navigation aid, the beacon flashes a single white beam every 6 seconds and reaches 14 nautical miles out to sea.

-The Lighthouse tower, which is constructed of stone was completed in 1835 and is 38 feet tall.
+The Lighthouse tower is 38 feet tall, constructed of stone and was completed in 1835.
 The wood frame Keeper’s House was added in 1857.
 The grounds around the light are approximately 35 feet above sea level and the beautiful rock formations sit between the tower and the sea.

 How to prepare – Please wear good walking shoes and bring along sun protection.

-Weather – This is a rain or shine event.
-Dress accordingly for the weather.
+Weather: This is a rain or shine event, so dress accordingly for the weather.

 Camera equipment – Any camera is acceptable.
 Bring along a tripod if you have one.
 For those shooting with DSLR’s you may want to bring additional lenses.